 Many Came Forward To Help

 "My story quickly came to the media's attention.
 This resulted in many people coming forward to help.
-It surprised me how many people contacted not only my attorney but my children, and I. Most willing to give legal depositions on what they knew about my birth.
-Many stating that they were under the impression that my birth was somewhat common knowledge back in the day.
+It surprised me how many people contacted not only my attorney but my children, and me.
+Most willing to give legal depositions on what they knew about my birth.
+Many stated that they were under the impression that my birth was somewhat common knowledge back in the day.
 It was amazing to me that so many people knew so much, all this new information added fuel to the fire.
 I knew I had to uncover the truth, once and for all.
 I felt I had the right to know who my biological parents were.
 I was not looking for money, I was looking for the truth.
-Actually, after all of my research into this family, I truly felt I was the lucky one that got away ..."
+Actually, to be truthful, after all of my research into this Dodge family, I truly felt, I was the lucky one that got away ..."

-Mabel in Florida on vacation saw mom's story in a newspaper.
-She immediately returned home and contacted moms attorney.
+Mabel while vacationing in Florida, saw mom's story in a newspaper.
+She told her son, "I need to get home"... immediately after getting home, Mabel contacted her mom's attorney to share her memory.
 She was gracious enough to give a deposition.
-Mabel confided to mom that what her mother-in-law shared with her on that day so many years ago had haunted her.
+Mabel confided to mom that what her mother-in-law shared with her on that day so many years ago had haunted her ever since.
 She so wondered what had happened to the twin that was hidden due to being sickly.

 Another interesting account was given by Mrs. Mary Henneman," Mary" is Mr. Manzer's cousins June Eschtruth's daughter.
 June was Manzer's cousin, the very cousin that gave mom the packet of photos after Manzer's death.
 Mary gave an interesting deposition, she stated that her mother told her in her young adulthood that Lucille (mom) was adopted, and that her biological father's name was on an automobile.
 Mary claimed to be surprised so many years later to hear that mom had never been told of these facts.
 She added, "I thought her dad was most likely "Henry Ford".